 Magical Realism

-The Magical Realism genre is set in the real world but has undercurrents of magic.
-The magic in these stories is not the main focus; it is considered normal in the world and therefore is often left completely unexplained.
+The magical realism genre is set in the real world but has undercurrents of magic.
+The magic in these stories isn’t the main focus; it’s considered normal in the world and therefore is often unexplained.

 Examples of magical realism books include The Particular Sadness of Lemon Cake by Aimee Bender, The Water Dancer by Ta-Nehisi Coates, and The Tiger’s Wife by Tea Obreht.